007bbb/TargetedSpells/README.md

 ## Features

-- compatible with both The War Within and Midnight
-- no sound overlap if multiple spells target the player at the same time
 - deep Edit Mode integration thanks to [LibEditMode](https://github.com/p3lim-wow/LibEditMode/wiki/LibEditMode)
   - additional exhaustive Settings menu integration
 - support for both raid-style and classic party frames